Online, Site, and Graduate Programs

 Code Of Conduct for Educational Loans

-Iowa Code Section 261E.2 and Sections 487(a)(25) and 487(e) of the Higher Education Act of 1965, as amended, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
+Iowa Code Section 261F.2 and Title 34 of the Code of Federal Regulations, Section 601.21, require the development, administration, and enforcement of a code of conduct governing educational loan activities.

 Financial Aid Related Information for Online, Site, and Graduate Programs

 These links will provide you with information pertaining to:

 - The process of applying for financial assistance and how eligibility is determined.

 - Need-based and non-need based state, institutional, and private/local assistance programs.

 - Need based and non-need based federal financial assistance, including application procedures, general eligibility guidelines, and award amounts.